 The amount of calcium you need from a supplement all depends on how much your getting from food.
 I recommend getting your daily dose of calcium from food first and supplement only if needed.
-Calcium can sometimes cause unpleasant stomach discomfort like gas and constipation.
+Calcium supplements can sometimes cause unpleasant stomach discomfort like gas and constipation.
 I often recommend to people when starting calcium supplements to start with a small amount and slowly build up.
-Calcium is best absorbed when taken in amounts of 500 mg or less.
+Because the body has a hard time absorbing a large amount of calcium at once, spreading out the intake of calcium is recommended, it is best absorbed when taken in amounts of 500 mg or less.
 Start with 200 mg and slowly add more each week.
 Always take with food as eating produces stomach acid that helps your body absorb most calcium supplements, eat foods high in vitamin D and magnesium with your supplement which helps with the absorption process.
 Talk with your healthcare provider on how you should supplement calcium, if at all.

-The necessity of Vitamin D is yet another reason we often hear, “Got Milk?” vitamin D plays an important role in protecting your bones and your body requires it to absorb calcium.
+Just because calcium enters the body, doesn’t mean it’s absorbed properly by the body.
+The necessity of Vitamin D is yet another reason we often hear, “Got Milk?”.
+Vitamin D and Magnesium are both necessary for the body to use calcium and without these, calcium won’t be absorbed correctly.
 The main reason why many calcium supplements often contain vitamin D is for that reason.
 If your body cannot absorb the calcium due to a Vitamin D deficiency, you may lose bone, have lower bone density, and are more likely to break bones as you age.
 The best way to fill the body with vitamin D is simple.
 Get out in the beautiful sunshine!

 I hope this post helps with understanding dairy and how to get calcium from plant sources.
 Use this as a resource and bookmark for later as I will be adding to it as I learn more.
 Share & comment below, I’d love to hear what dairy-free products you love and what other topics you would like me to cover.
 Stay tuned :)